H4tch/hugo-plus/docs/README.md

 * How is this different from Hugo?
 	* Built-in support for multiple Authors, Project page, Series, etc
 	* Don't use Hugo's plural/singular system for taxonomies
-	* Don't use .Params.description
-		* The Summary of content is sufficient
 	* `meta` parameter to hide content
 * Sections
 * Taxonomies